eclipse/xtext/xtext-website/documentation/01_domainmodelwalkthrough.md

     ;
     ```

     The keyword `many` is used to model a multi valued feature in the domain model DSL.
-The assignment operator (`?=`) implies that the feature **many** is of type **boolean**.
+The assignment operator (`?=`) implies that the feature `many` is of type *boolean*.
 You are already familiar with the other syntax elements in this parser rule.

 This domain model grammar already uses the most important concepts of Xtext's grammar language. you have learned that keywords are written as string literals and a simple assignment uses a plain equal sign (`=`) where the multi value assignment used a plus-equals (`+=`).
 We have also seen the boolean assignment operator (`?=`).
 Furthermore we saw how a cross reference can be declared and learned about different cardinalities (`?` = optional, `*` = any number, `+` = at least once).
 Please consult the [Grammar Language Reference](13_grammarlanguage.html) for more details.
 Let's now have a look what you can do with such a language description.

 ## Generate Language Artifacts

 Now that we have the grammar in place and defined we need to execute the code generator that will derive the various language components.
-To do so, locate the file **GenerateDomainmodel.mwe2** file next to the grammar file in the package explorer view.
+To do so, locate the file *GenerateDomainmodel.mwe2* file next to the grammar file in the package explorer view.
 From its context menu, choose

-**Run As -\> MWE2 Workflow**.
+*Run As &rarr; MWE2 Workflow*.

 This will trigger the Xtext language generator.
 It generates the parser and serializer and some additional infrastructure code.
 You will see its logging messages in the Console View.